A wall clock as no-one has seen before!

 A Vanitas is a still life artwork which includes various symbolic objects to remind the viewer of the transience of life.
 This was an important and popular genre of painting in the 1600’s and include symbols like skulls and extinguished candles.

-is the ultimate symbol of life, death and human experience – as such it has played a key role in both Horological Historyand Art History.
+The Skull is the ultimate symbol of life, death and human experience – as such it has played a key role in both Horological Historyand Art History.

 Through Fiona Krüger’s artistic approach to Haute Horlogerie and L’Epée’s know-how, the Skull has been re-interpreted into a mechanical Vanitas painting for the 21st Century.